 Wisconsin uses one category per water, as well as a category for each pollutant/impairment listing combination.
 Because of this, the waterbody is placed in the more protective or restrictive category available.
-For example, if a waterbody is listed for two use impairments (e.g., recreation and fish and aquatic life) and one of the two remain impaired while the other is restored, the waterbody will remain in an impaired water category (i.e., Category 5).
+For example, if a waterbody is listed for two use impairments (e.g., Recreation and Aquatic Life) and one of the two remain impaired while the other is restored, the waterbody will remain in an impaired water category (i.e., Category 5).